Asma-zubair/CareBloom/README.md

 On the CareBloom frontend, enter your WhatsApp number (including the country code, e.g., +923XXXXXXXXX).

 Click “Send Message”
-Once joined, click the Send Message button to receive alerts directly on WhatsApp for high-risk predictions.
+Once joined, click the Send Message button to receive alerts directly on WhatsApp according to prediction.

 ---